 And there is a massive variety of these outfits and decorations, which can be placed both outdoors and indoors.
 Tables, chairs, beds, trees – yes, trees can be placed indoors if you want.
 The laws of physics and common sense already stopped applying in a game where you can pick up a polar bear while riding a cat, so an indoor tree that’s so big it clips through the cafe is hardly stretching plausibility at this point.
 You can even move your bed outside and sleep there, which probably sounds totally normal by comparison.

 The lack of polish carries over to just about everything else.
-The presentation, while quirky, is also seemingly unfinished.
-The soundtrack is limited to a theme song, and a day and night song for each of the game’s six areas – 13 songs in total, two with lyrics.
-The cel-shaded graphics could use some polishing up with their thin outlines that don’t always gel.
+The presentation, while quirky, is also seemingly unfinished, although the updates polished some of it up a bit.
+The soundtrack is limited to a theme song, a day and night song for each of the game’s six areas, and a cooking minigame song – 14 songs in total, two with lyrics.
+The cel-shaded graphics originally had very thin outlines that would frequently break, though the 2023 update thickened the outlines a lot and fixed them up, resulting in new screenshots for this article.
 There’s barely any transitions in the game – for example, when you shrink to make food, you’re just suddenly small and on the counter, until you finish the job, then you’re suddenly normal sized and on the floor again, without so much as a puff of smoke or any other effects.

 The big city area feels rather empty for what’s supposedly a bustling and busy city, though it does actually have dozens of citizens in the form of cats that walk on their hind legs, and only a small number of humans.
 When you’re inside a building, ceilings and walls vanish to make it easy to see where you are, which is very useful, though it looks a little weird in practice.
 Characters talk about things they’re planning to do – go on a date, do a photoshoot – but are never seen doing them.
 Instead, they simply walk from place to place.
 A few characters are at least seen doing animations for things they’re interested in, such as planting flowers or dancing.

 The menu system is not intuitive.
 It lets you look at your inventory, check a map, look at a list of all the characters and how much they currently like you, look at which animals you’ve interacted with so far and their current status (staying at cafe, following you, or free in the wild) and even change that status (e.g. commanding an animal who’s staying in the cafe to seek you out and follow you instead), and check your quest list, but navigating these menus can be tricky to figure out.
 Quest reminders must be manually turned on, so you don’t forget what you need to do in order to progress.
-Parents might need to help their kids with this one.
+The fact that you press a button to bring up the color change menu for hair/clothes/furniture isn’t immediately apparent either.
+Some parents might need to help their kids with the menus.

-The framerate in some versions of the game can get very stuttery when at the cat cafe itself, though it runs fairly smoothly everywhere else.
 There are also strange (but not game-breaking) glitches that can occur, like animals going wild around the cafe and jumping and running all over the place, NPCs occasionally getting stuck (a patch was released to teleport stuck NPCs that are important to quests just in case), standing through chairs or even doing things like sliding through the front wall of the cat cafe to sit on the couch (if the couch is positioned close to the wall, that is; plus, you can do it too!).
-The game is simply full of jank even after multiple patches.
+Multiple patches improved upon the jank that previous versions had, such as vastly improving the character creation screen, and improving major issues with the framerate which would occur at the cafe, but there’s still a fair amount of jank.

 On a more positive note, there is only one initial loading time when the game is started up, and that’s it – traveling through the world is seamless.
-Patches added some nice new features such as the ability to disable the HUD, as well as choose the colors of furniture, and use color gradients in your outfits.
+Patches added some nice new features such as the ability to disable the HUD at any time, as well as choose the colors of furniture, use color gradients in your outfits, and change the floor and wall design of the cafe.
+The character creation system was also totally overhauled in a patch and made easier to navigate.

 The locations are also pretty diverse – there’s a city, a snowy mountain, a forest with pink trees, another forest with green and orange trees, a wide open field with a lighthouse, and a land of giant mushrooms.
 You can ride a Ferris wheel in an amusement park.
 There are rivers, waterfalls, a hut on top of a mountain, all kinds of variety.
 You can sometimes get up pretty high and get a great view of the world from atop a mountain.
-There are also lots of hidden secrets to find, such as a giant transparent cat with a starfield for a body, or a hidden cave containing a giant bottle of some unknown purpose.
+There are also lots of hidden secrets to find, such as a giant transparent cat with a starfield for a body, or a hidden cave behind a waterfall with a vending machine.
 Some of the game’s more important areas, like the cat cafe and potion shop, are easily recognizable from a distance – the potion shop is on top of a mountain and shaped like a giant potion, and the cat cafe spews smoke from its chimney that rises well above the trees.
 This helps players find these areas if they might be lost.

 The art direction of Calico is very distinct.
 Every area has a strong visual identity, from the whites and light blues of the snowy mountain, to the green and orange leaves of one of the forest areas, or the pink leaves of the main town, or the tall buildings of the city.
 Pastel hues abound, resulting in a larger contrast with colors that are designed to stick out, such neons.
-There’s even a watercolor filter applied to the screen when the game is paused.
 What Calico lacks in budget and polish, it makes up for in imagination and interactivity.

 Imagination is probably the best way to describe it.
 Calico seems laser-focused on being cute and imaginative to the point of being completely insane.
 Why can you carry a horse?
 Why can you summon rain?
 Why can you make your hair glow in the dark?
 Why can you turn a cat giant, then make it float in the air?
-Why can you send commands to an animal that’s a mile away?
-Why do you cook food by shrinking and throwing the ingredients in a bowl?
+Why can you command an animal that’s a mile away to show up by your side?
+Why do you have to shrink in order to cook food?
 Why?!

 Because it’s cute.
 Because it’s imaginative.
 Because it’s fun.
 Calico isn’t concerned with making sense.
 While it may be a game with a theme like no other, Calico is in some ways the most video-gamey video game out there.
 It’s not trying to be realistic or based on anything comparable to the real world.
 It’s about “magical girls running cat cafes,” as the tagline goes.
 It delivers a world that could only exist in a video game, breathes life into it, and then lets you go completely wild.
 It provides you with an original experience that only a video game can.